How Soon May LPAT Dates Be Requested?

 No. The payment received for each date is credited toward the final charges accrued on that date.

 Essentially, it is ‘cancellation insurance’ for you and a deposit for the LPAT.

-- LPAT guarantees not to cancel your reserved date or give it to any other presenter - even if they are planning a much bigger or longer-running event.
+- LPAT guarantees not to cancel your reserved date or give it to any other organization - even if they are planning a much bigger or longer-running event.

 - It also is represents a commitment by you to run your event on the requested dates.

 COMPARISON.
 Imagine you manage a catering company.
-Your company is hired by a customer for their big New Year's Eve party.
-But, on short notice, the customer cancels their party.
-Now, you cannot get hired by anyone else on New Year's Eve, because everyone else already contracted their caterer months ago.
-This is why event-based businesses have cancellation policies.
+Your company is hired by another company for their big New Year's Eve party.
+But, on short notice, the other company cancels their party.
+Now, you cannot get hired on New Year's Eve, because everyone else already picked their caterer long ago.
+This is why date-based businesses have cancellation policies.
 LPAT is similar.

-Can We Move or Transfer Our Reservation Payment From One Date to Another Date?
+Can a Reservation Payment Be 'Moved' or 'Transferred' From One Date to Another Date?

-No, because this expression really means that a presenter is attempting to cancel a reserved date and get a credit for canceling.
-Each cancelled date is a significant loss (see above).
+No, because those expressions really mean that an organization is attempting to cancel a reserved date and get a credit for canceling.
+Every cancelled date is a significant loss (see above).

 If We Cancel a Reserved Date, How Much of the Reservation Payment Will Be Refunded?

 Time is of the essence.
 Any refund given is based on the amount of advance written notice provided, as shown below: